 The Chaos Aquaculture Dr. Who Disco is one of the most interesting discosoma we have come across.
 This discosoma variety has an aqua base color with lighter teal stripes radiating from the mouth.
-Accents of magenta coat the surface of this mushroom with contrasting white stripes radiating from the mouth while tiny papillae protrude from the surface.
+Accents of metallic yellow-green color coat the surface of this mushroom with contrasting white stripes radiating from the mouth while tiny papillae protrude from the surface.
 This mushroom is WYSIWYG and approximately 1″ in size.

 Discosoma are corallimorphs, not true corals.
 They share traits in common with both corals and anemones yet are distinct enough to warrant their own classification.
 Discosoma are some of the easiest additions to our reef tanks.
 They are tolerant of a wide range of tank parameters, making them an excellent addition to almost any saltwater aquarium.
 They sometimes find a home in fish-only type aquariums with fish that are not considered reef safe, such as groupers, angels, and lionfish.
 This is because the corallimorphs can survive in high-nutrient conditions typical in fish-only systems with large messy fish.
 Most corals struggle in high-nitrate tanks.
 Some of the most beautiful fish in the hobby cannot be kept in reef aquariums because they eat coral.
 Most fish, however, do not find mushrooms appetizing.
 Even reef fish that are notorious corallivores, such as butterflyfish and angels, do not go out of their way to eat mushrooms.
 If you have a fish-only tank and miss corals, consider trying a few mushrooms.